NirantK/nirantk.github.io/content/en/docs/personal/about.md

 ## Web Mentions - My 5 minutes of Internet fame

-### Top 1% Podium finish at Microsoft AI Challenge 2018

-* Search and Informational Retrieval Ranking Challenge hosted by Bing AI Team (2019)
+1. Search and Informational Retrieval Ranking Challenge hosted by Bing AI Team (2019)

-* Won the Kaggle Kernel Prize (2019)
+1. Won the Kaggle Kernel Prize (2019)
 	* [The Hitchhiker's Guide to NLP in spaCy](https://www.kaggle.com/nirant/hitchhiker-s-guide-to-nlp-in-spacy/) won the first ever NLP themed Kaggle Kernel award.
 I won a free licensed copy of [Prodi.gy](https://prodi.gy/) worth $390 with it, and $500 in cash.

-* Exploratory Programming Notes found helpful by Nobel Laureate (2018)
+1. Exploratory Programming Notes found helpful by Nobel Laureate (2018)
 	* Tips, Tricks, Best Practices for working with Jupyter Notebook's was appreciated by Economics Nobel Laureate 2018 Dr. Paul Romer: <blockquote class="twitter-tweet" data-lang="en" data-theme="dark"><p lang="en" dir="ltr">Nirant, this looks very helpful. <br><br>Re your recommendation to use f-strings, do you know a good place to learn about them for someone new to Python? <br><br>Everything I’ve found seems to be for someone making the transition from older ways that a newbie doesn’t need to learn.</p>&mdash; Paul Romer (@paulmromer) <a href="https://twitter.com/paulmromer/status/985518009879089152?ref_src=twsrc%5Etfw">April 15, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-### Hackathons and Press

 1. FactorDaily's piece on [The great rush to data sciences in India](https://factordaily.com/rush-training-data-science-machine-learning-ai-india/) ends with a direct quote from me.
 	* FactorDaily is a new age news company which sits at the intersection of technology with life, culture and society in India.

-2. First Runner's Up at the Future Group Datathon (March 2019)
+1. First Runner's Up at the Future Group Datathon (March 2019)
 	* Two stage Machine Learning hackathon called [Tathastu](https://www.tathastu.ai/datathon), working on recommendation systems and item information extraction problems

-3. Opened AI Hackathon (2019)
+1. Opened AI Hackathon (2019)
 	* Awesome NCERT won the Best use of IBM Watson API; [blog](https://medium.com/opened-ai/global-hackweek-winners-2017-a9e5da513270)
 	* Idea: Find recent+relevant news articles against any NCERT chapter in sciences and social studies